UK-SBCoA-EbbertLab/RNApysoforms/README.md

 <!-- badges: end -->

-`RNApysoforms` is a Python package that provides Plotly-based implementations of functionality similar to the R package `ggtranscript`.
-It's designed to help visualize genomic transcript structures using Plotly.
+`RNApysoforms` is a Python package designed for visualizing RNA isoform structures and expression levels.
+Leveraging Plotly for interactive plotting and Polars for efficient data manipulation, it enables the creation of fast-rendering, interactive plots suitable for both local and web applications.
+Inspired by the R package [ggtranscript](https://github.com/dzhang32/ggtranscript), RNApyisoforms brings similar RNA visualization capabilities to the Python ecosystem, facilitating effective exploration and presentation of RNA sequencing data.

 ## Features